hug0kopter/MECH0074-Pressure-Assignment/README.md

 The intialisation is performed with setFields, which look up the setFieldsDict where the initial values for temperature and pressure are set.
 To speed up

+# Running the validation exercise

+I have put a processing file in the functions directory.
+This will automatically load in the data from pressure, temperature and velocity recorded along a path and collate the information.